Steerable Transformers for Volumetric Data: Method

-In a transformer architecture, the self-attention layer is typically followed by a multilayer perceptron (MLP) layer.
-This MLP layer commonly consists of two linear layers separated by a non-linearity \citep{vaswani2017attention}.
-The linear layers themselves do not affect equivariance as they are applied to the input from the right:
+In a transformer architecture, the self-attention layer is followed by an MLP, which consists of two linear layers separated by a non-linearity \citep{vaswani2017attention}.
+The linear layers themselves do not affect equivariance as they just mix together the channels for each irrep:

-Here, \(d_{\text{hidden}}\) represents the hidden dimension between the two linear layers.
-However, when it comes to the non-linearity, caution is needed.
-As discussed in Section \ref{sec: steerable networks}, typical non-linearities like ReLU or softmax may break equivariance.
-Instead, we require a Fourier space non-linearity.
-For our experiments, we utilize a non-linearity proposed by Worrall et al. \citep{worrall2017harmonic}, where they apply ReLU to the magnitude of the equivariant vectors:
+Here, \(W_1^{(\rho)}, {W_2^{(\rho)}}^T \in \mathbb{C}^{d_{\text{model}}\times d_{\text{hidden}}}\), and \(d_{\text{hidden}}\) represents the hidden dimension between the two linear layers.
+When selecting the non-linearity $\sigma$, it is important to proceed with caution, as commonly used functions like ReLU or sigmoid may break equivariance, as discussed in Section \ref{sec: steerable networks}.
+For our experiments, we use a Fourier space non-linearity proposed by \citet{worrall2017harmonic}, where they apply ReLU to the magnitude of the equivariant vectors:

-Here, \(b\) is a learnable weight.
+Here, \(b\) is a learnable bias.
 Since the norm of the features in Fourier space is invariant to rotations, this non-linearity preserves equivariance.
-Following the convention in \citep{vaswani2017attention}, we set \(d_{\text{hidden}} = 2d_{\text{model}}\).
+Following the convention in \citet{vaswani2017attention}, we set \(d_{\text{hidden}} = 2d_{\text{model}}\).